 Below is a snapshot of when our forest doors open.

-Weekends in February and March
+Weekends in March.

 Here are our Tree Top Adventure stats for Go Ape Aberfoyle.